 Figure 17.
 This CD19 vs CD10 dot plot shows all cells in the Lymphocyte gate (Ly).
 B cells are CD19 positive (orange).
 CD10 positive mature B cells are distributed in germinal centers in lymph nodes and a small subset of late stage immature B cells is present in peripheral blood and bone marrow aspirates.
 Immature B cells are normally CD10 positive, but they are seen largely in the CD45 dim gate.
-This case displays extensive overlap among gates.
-The CD10 dim staining (red, upper left) is due to overlap of the progenitors in the Lymphocyte gate (Ly).

 Figure 18.
 This CD38 vs CD10 dot plot shows all cells in the Lymphocyte gate (Ly).
 CD38 is expressed at the highest level on plasma cells, at a moderate level on immature B cells and at a low level on germinal center B cells.
-Most mature B cells (orange) display low to absent expression of CD38.
+Most mature B cells display low to absent expression of CD38.
 T cells (red) show variable CD38 expression dependent on activation state.
 The few CD10 positive and CD38 moderate cells represent late stage immature B cells in the lymphocyte gate, though most immature B cells are in the CD45 dim gate.
+Most lymphocytes express dim CD38 but not CD10.

 Figure 19.
 This CD20 vs CD10 dot plot shows all cells in the Lymphocyte gate (Ly).
-Most mature B cells uniformly express high level CD20.
+Most mature B cells uniformly express high-level CD20.
 The rare CD10 positive B cells with variably decreased CD20 represent late stage immature B cells.
-This case displays extensive overlap among gates.
-The CD10 dim staining (red, upper left) is due to overlap of the progenitors in the Lymphocyte gate (Ly).

 Figure 20.
 This CD19 vs CD5 dot plot shows all cells in the Lymphocyte gate (Ly).
 CD5 is expressed on T cells (red), variably expressed at a low level on a subset of normal mature B cells (orange), and expressed on some subtypes of neoplastic B cells.
-This case displays extensive overlap among gates.
-The intermediate CD5 staining (red, middle left) is due to overlap of the progenitors in the Lymphocyte gate (Ly).
+Most lymphocytes express CD5, but two discrete subpopulations with different levels of CD5 are present, the lower level of CD5 being abnormal for mature T cells.